fieldtrip/website/reference/ft_artifact_jump.md

  where the input data is a structure as obtained from FT_PREPROCESSING.

- In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest.
-See FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data
+ In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest, see FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data

- The data is preprocessed (again) with the following configuration parameters, which are optimal for identifying jump artifacts. cfg.artfctdef.jump.medianfilter  = 'yes' cfg.artfctdef.jump.medianfiltord = 9 cfg.artfctdef.jump.absdiff       = 'yes'
+ Prior to artifact detection, the data is preprocessed (again) with the following configuration parameters, which are optimal for identifying SQUID jump artifacts. cfg.artfctdef.jump.medianfilter  = 'yes' cfg.artfctdef.jump.medianfiltord = 9 cfg.artfctdef.jump.absdiff       = 'yes'